18maldavdiya/Clone/README.md

-# Clone
-This is my first Project .
+This is basically a project on cloning Amazon with the help of HTML and CSS."